alopez1999/ganspace/README.md

 ```
 python interactive.py --model=StyleGAN2 --est=ipca --class=ffhq --layer=style --use_w -n=1_000_000 -b=10_000
 ```
 To train, go to /autoencoder and run the train.py file.
-Hyperparameter configuration is set in the first lines of the file. sCheckpoints for normalized and non normalized models are located in the same folder.
+Hyperparameter configuration is set in the first lines of the file.
+Checkpoints for normalized and non normalized models are located in the same folder.

 ### StyleGAN
 1. Install TensorFlow: `conda install tensorflow-gpu=1.*`.